paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 * [Score Voting](newer.html)

 This is just a brief introduction to the world of voting methods.
-We will discuss more voting systems later in the page.
+After you're finished with this page, see the other pages on this site for more explorable explanations of voting methods.

 Game Theory: The Competitive Pressure that the Primary Relies on has a Flaw and Only Works in the Best Case Scenario
 --------------------------------------------------------------------------------------------------------------------